PrivateSky/whys/README.md

     In the swarm enabled systems (see SwarmESB project), the why functions handles also the accounting of swarm contexts so you do not have to call the S function for callbacks.

+## Todo

+ This project is a research project, use carefully.
+We still analyse performance implications and imagine solutions and new features.